Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Conclusions

 Another highly unusual and, for devices, potentially extremely fertile aspect of light emission in VP LLs is the direction of propagation of the absorbed and emitted photons.
-Indeed, photons with a wave vector perpendicular to the interface (Faraday geometry) are absorbed and emitted in transitions involving adjacent LL indices $n$ and $n\pm 1$ but the same VP band index $m$, regardless of whether the LLs are formed in the positive- or negative energy branch of the VP bands.
+Indeed, photons with a wave vector perpendicular to the interface (Faraday geometry) are absorbed and emitted in transitions involving adjacent LL indices $n$ and $n\pm 1$ but the same VP band index $m$, regardless of whether the LLs are formed in the positive- or negative-energy branch of the VP bands.
 On the other hand, photons propagate inside the interface (Voigt geometry) for transitions $(m,n)\rightarrow (m\pm 1,n)$.
 This would allow for a smart design of the Fabry-P\'erot cavities such that the extension in the $z$- and $x/y$-directions match the photon wavelength of the respective transitions, especially if pumping and emission are associated with the two different geometries (Faraday and Voigt).
-Finally, I have argued that the often detrimental Auger processes may be less efficient in the proposed setup so that they do not hinder the population inversion required for a LL laser, in contrast to most proposals for LL lasers.

 \acknowledgments I would like to thank Gauthier Krizman, Louis-Anne de Vaulcher, and Milan Orlita for fruitful discussions.